 Humor is an important tool medical assistants use to help anxious patients.
 A patient with breast cancer, for instance, felt that her interactions and running jokes with the doctor’s office staff made her experience much more pleasant, according to Donna Patterson, former certified medical assistant.
 “We never treated people like sick patients, but rather like human beings.
-That’s what kept people going,” says Patterson, now the curriculum manager for the medical assisting program at Corinthian Colleges, which owns and operates Everest College and Everest University.
+That’s what kept people going,” says Patterson.

 “Compassion and empathy, along with a well-placed joke or humorous comment, let patients know you’re not walking on eggshells just because they’re sick, but are merely treating them like any other patient,” she says.

-Ellen McKinely, CMA, an instructor at Everest Institute in Norcross, Ga., agrees.
+Ellen McKinely, CMA, an instructor in Norcross, Ga., agrees.
 “A medical assistant uses good eye contact and body language to show the patient he’s important and taken seriously.”